TRENDING Subscribe →

 Let me put it this way—when you're baking, you can't rush the dough.
 It needs time to rise, to breathe, to develop flavor.
 The same goes for designing software.
 Rushing through development often results in bloated code and frustrating user experiences.
 Good software, like good bread, is a result of letting ideas ferment and evolve naturally.

 But here's where it gets interesting: failure in bread-making is not the disaster it seems.
 A collapsed loaf often teaches more than a flawless one, guiding improvements for next time.
 In software, the willingness to learn from misfires and bug fixes is what refines the product.
 The real issue is that too many designers fear failure when it's actually the best teacher.
+And that fear of adding too much at once?
+That's exactly the hidden cost of one more feature.

 The hard-earned lesson here is simple: bake your software like bread.
 Respect the process, learn from mistakes, and commit to constant improvement.
 It’s not about rushing to launch the next version but about crafting something worthy of a second helping.